-NOTE 1-BASIS OF ACCOUNTING
+NOTE 1 - BASIS OF ACCOUNTING

-The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the Quincy School District's financial statements.
-The Quincy School District uses the modified accrual basis of accounting.
-Expenditures represent only the federally funded portions of the program.
+The Schedule of Expenditures of Federal Awards is prepared on the same basis of accounting as the Moses Lake School District's financial statements.
+The District uses the modified accrual basis of accounting.
+Expenditures represent only the federally funded portion of the program.
 District records should be consulted to determine amounts expended or matched from non-federal sources.